Five Ks: Kamar kasa

 Kamar kasa is a sash bound around the waist to hold weapons an essential part of Nihang (Sikh warrior) dress.
 It is also called cumberband, belt, waist sash, or waistband.
 The Kamar kasa is meant to be yellow if wearing a blue chola or blue if wearing a white chola.

 Hazooria

 A hazooria (scarf) is a sign of humility which is grasped during the Ardās.
-It is a constant reminder of surrendering one's mind to the Guru, along with the five K's.
+It is a constant reminder of surrendering one's mind to the Guru, along with the five Ks.
 A hazooria is practical: it helps one keep suchamta (cleanliness) during seva (service) or reading Gurbani (hymns).
 It can help keep the hands clean when touching the face or picking up objects.
 The hazooria was also worn by servants and symbolises the Sikh surrendering to Waheguruji as their master.